ryanmello/lilli/ARCHITECTURE.md

-# 🏗️ Bloomer Agent Architecture
+# 🏗️ Lilli Architecture

 ## System Overview

-Bloomer Agent is a multi-agent AI system built on LangGraph that orchestrates specialized agents to handle various flower shop operations.
+Lilli is a multi-agent AI system built on LangGraph that orchestrates specialized agents to handle various flower shop operations.
 This document provides a deep dive into the architectural decisions and implementation patterns.

 ## Core Architectural Principles